jdevera/sub/README.md

     $ rbenv                    # prints out usage and subcommands
     $ rbenv versions           # runs the "versions" subcommand
     $ rbenv shell 1.9.3-p194   # runs the "shell" subcommand, passing "1.9.3-p194" as an argument
+    $ foo bar baz -t           # runs the "baz" subcommand in the "bar" subcommand with "-t" as argument

 Each subcommand maps to a separate, standalone executable program.
 Sub programs are laid out like so:

     .
     ├── bin               # contains the main executable for your program ├── completions       # (optional) bash/zsh completions
-    ├── libexec           # where the subcommand executables are └── share             # static data storage
+    ├── libexec           # where the subcommand executables and containers are └── share             # static data storage

 ## Subcommands